Curious-Dolphin/final_st/README.md

-# Seam tracker by Davide Maria Boldrin
+# Seam tracker
+#Originally written by Davide Boldrin
 Modified in order to work on different situations